Short-term business statistics - quality and scope

 Timeliness and punctuality

 For short-term statistics the early availability of data is of central importance.
-For five STS indicators results are published in a monthly news release between 35 and 55 days after the end of the reference period (e.g. data for retail trade turnover in July 2011 became available on 5 September 2011).
+For four STS indicators results are published in a monthly news release between 35 and 49 days after the end of the reference period.

 Scope and compliance

 The legal base for short-term business statistics (STS) is Regulation 1165/98 and subsequent modifying acts.
 Currently STS covers a total of 38 different indicators, including production, turnover, prices and employment measures for four different areas of the economy (industry, construction, retail trade, services).